keisei1092/keisei1092.github.io/usage_policy.md

 Yes.<br />
 Please credit my name on your video or description.

-My music is free to use for independent creators and their UGC (User Generated Content).
+My music is free to use for individuals or groups, profit or non-profit.

 ## Q: Can I monetize my video if I've used music?